johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

 ---
 layout: post
-title: "Principles of using Java Optionals | John Gorski"
+title: "Principles of using Java Optionals"
 ---

-# Principles of using Java Optionals

 Java 8's Optional is a nuanced beast.
 Depending on code you read that uses it, you may be an acolyte or you might never want to touch Java 8's functional programming libraries again.
 Here's how you write code that gets readers into the first category rather than the second.